IRS Notice 2022-05 extends housing credit program deadlines

 Dec.
 31, 2022 |

-Initial year credit calculation: In a modification from IRS Notice 2021-12, the current notice recognizes the ongoing impact of the pandemic and extends to properties in lease-up during 2022.
-Acting like an initial year basis boost, if a building’s first credit year is 2020, 2021, or 2022, the new notice indicates that the qualified basis is calculated by taking into account any low-income units leased through June 30 following the close of that first year.
+Initial year credit calculation: IRS Notice 2022-05 recognized the ongoing impact of the pandemic and extended relief to properties in lease-up during 2022.
+Acting like an initial year basis boost, if a building’s first credit year is 2020, 2021, or 2022, the notice indicated that the qualified basis is calculated by taking into account any low-income units leased through June 30 following the close of that first year.
+This provision has not been modified in the latest notice.

-Restoration period for casualty loss: For all casualty losses that occurred after the president’s disaster declaration on March 13, 2020, any deadline to restore a property that was originally on or after April 1, 2020, will be extended by 18 months, but not later than Dec.
-31, 2022.
+Restoration period for casualty loss: For all casualty losses that occurred after the president’s disaster declaration on March 13, 2020, any deadline to restore a property that was originally on or after April 1, 2020, will be extended by 24 months (up from the previous notice's 18 months), but not later than Dec.
+31, 2023 (extended from the previous notice's 2022).
 The state agency may notably supersede the IRS Notice and may require a shorter extension, or no extension.

 For tax credit calculation purposes, if the property is restored within the restoration deadlines noted, the property must utilize the qualified basis from the year prior to the casualty’s occurrence in each of the taxable years between the casualty and restoration.